 It all starts at the beginning. (no pun intended) What I mean is what is your audience noticing in the first few seconds when they come across your podcast?
-Those first few seconds is what is going to set their expectations.
+Those first few seconds are what is going to set their expectations.
 And then it is time to deliver on it.

-For the Discovery stage audience, it is about what is the name of your show?
+For the Discovery stage audience, it is about what is the name of your show.
 Does it convey a clear message about what your podcast is about?

 For First Time Listeners, what is the episode about?
 Is it something that they care about?